Naomi Busch, MD

 Why WSMA: I see the WSMA as a champion for patient and

 physician rights.
-They provide advocacy by educating physicians, fostering
+It provides advocacy by educating physicians, fostering

 uphold patients’ rights.
 It is important to be paying attention to what is

-happening within our local, state and federal government.
+happening within our local, state, and federal governments.

 was listening, but within this organization I can see the difference we